-The legality of the authorization and issuance of the Notes will be covered by the final approving opinions of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, New York, New York.
-The proposed forms of such opinions are set forth in APPENDIX C hereto.
+The legality of the authorization and issuance of the Notes will be covered by the final approving opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, New York, New York.
+The proposed form of such opinion is set forth in APPENDIX C hereto.
 Certain legal matters with respect to the Notes will be passed upon for the Underwriters by their counsel, Barclay Damon LLP, Albany, New York.